 A: This depends on your program.Information regarding your specific program will be listed in the reminder email.
 If you cannot locate or did not receive a reminder email, please reach out to our Customer Service Team at email@example.com.
-We are not able to offer after school this Fall due to the need to keep stable groups.
+We are not able to offer after school this Winter and Spring due to the need to maintain stable groups.
 If your drop off location has changed we will email that information directly to you.

 Q: I have emailed already but haven't heard back about my cancellation/refund/credit.
 Did you get it?

-A: Due to an unusually high email and call volume, it’s taking us as much as two weeks to get responses back to each and every call or email.
+A: Due to an unusually high email and call volume, it can take us up to one week to respond.

-Please note: All of our billing, refunds, cancellations, and changes are made by hand — our systems are NOT automated.
-This means each one is processed by a person in our office and can take the better part of an hour for each one.
-We promise to respond as soon as we can, but please be patient with us, as we’re doing the very best we can!
+Please note: All of our billing, refunds, cancellations, and changes are made by hand — our systems are not automated.
+This means each one is processed by a person in our office and can take the better part of an hour.
+We promise to respond as soon as we are able.

 Q: What is your cancellation/refund policy?